BlueBrain/nexus-cli/README.md

 ## domains
 * list domains of a given organization (--list)
+    * list domains that are public only, i.e. no-authentication (--public-only)
-* TODO create a new domain in an organisation (--new)
+* TODO create a new domain in an organisation
 * TODO deprecate a domain

 ## schemas
 * list schemas of a given organization/domain (--list)
-* TODO create a new schema in an organisation/domain (--new)
+* TODO create a new schema in an organisation/domain
 * TODO deprecate a schema
 * TODO list entities for a given schema

 # acls
 * list all acls by path (--list)
     * filter acls by organizations (--organization) and domains (--domain)
+    * filter acls by domains (--domain)
-* ability to limit acl listing to what is public (no auth)
+    * ability to limit acl listing to what is public (i.e. no auth, --public-only)
+    * show raw ACLs as returned by the Nexus service (--show-raw)

 ## types
 * TODO list entity types supported in the selected nexus instance

-## search
+## search (note that the context right now is hard coded)
-* WIP search by entity types
+* search by entity types (--type) and/or by field/value (--field, --value) and list resulting entity IDs
+    * show the Nexus query generated (--show-query)
+    * colorize json-ld output (--pretty)
+    * print the resulting entity payloads (--show-entities)
+    * limits the count of entities being retrieved (--max-entities)
+    * TODO download the data attached to resulting entities (--download)

 ## get
-* retrieve entity payload by its id with auth support
+* retrieve entity payload (i.e. metadata) by its id with auth support (--url)
+    * colorize json-ld output (--pretty)
+* TODO download attached data if available (--data)

 ## upload
 * TODO upload a file in a given organization/domain